tristanvong/win11cleanscript/README.md

     * If DryRun is false, it waits for 10 seconds so the user has time to stop the script.
     * No-Confirm Mode: If the `-NoConfirm` switch is used, Safeguard prompts ("are you sure you want to uninstall application X?") for critical apps are bypassed.
     * Iterates through targeted apps, applying provider-specific (AppX or WinGet) removal commands.
+* History Logging: After a successful cleanup, removed WinGet applications are recorded as a new "Generation" in a JSON-based undo log.
+The location of this file can be specified but defaults to the user's %TEMP% folder.

 ## Execute the script:
 1. Customize your preferences in [settings.json](./config/settings.json).